 The LHC loading is a government initiative to encourage Australians to get health insurance before they turn 30.
 For every year after you turn 30 that you haven't been insured you'll pay a 2% loading on top of your premium.

 You only need basic hospital cover to avoid LHC loading.
-See PrivateHealth.gov.au for more information on LHC.
+For more detail on how the LHC works, see PrivateHealth.gov.au.

 Some insurers offer a discount for new and existing customers aged 18—25.
 The discount can be up to 10% off your premiums until you turn 41.
 For more information visit PrivateHealth.gov.au.